-3 See Exodus 9:16.
-If you check the record, Pharaoh hardened his own heart the first five times; after that God did the hardening.
-4 We can argue, and complain, and squirm, but after everything is said and done, when faced with God's Sovereignty we have just two options: rebel or submit, giving due regard to the consequences.
+1 We can argue, and complain, and squirm, but after everything is said and done, when faced with God's Sovereignty we have just two options: rebel or submit, giving due regard to the consequences.
+That said, however, this text is concentrating on God's Sovereignty.
+Due regard must also be given to all the texts that deal with human responsibility.

-5 Presumably by way of contrast.
+2 Presumably by way of contrast.

-6 See Hosea 2:23.
+3 See Hosea 2:23.

-7 See Hosea 1:10.
+4 See Hosea 1:10.

-8 "In righteousness; yes, the Lord will impose a condensed accounting" is omitted by less than 3% of the Greek manuscripts, to be followed by NIV, NASB, TEV, LB, etc.-an inferior proceeding.
+5 "In righteousness; yes, the Lord will impose a condensed accounting" is omitted by less than 3% of the Greek manuscripts, to be followed by NIV, NASB, TEV, LB, etc.-an inferior proceeding.

-9 See Isaiah 10:22-23.
+6 See Isaiah 10:22-23.
 It has always been the case that those who really want to walk with God represent a small minority of the population sample.